Finding disc pain relief through stretching

-A herniated or bulging disc does not always cause pain.
-When it does, though, a doctor will explore every avenue of conservative treatment before resorting to surgery.
-One of the best tools to help bring about disc pain relief is stretching the muscles, tendons and ligaments in the areas of the body associated with symptoms — especially the back, but also the shoulders, arms, legs and buttocks.
+One of the best treatments for disc pain relief is stretching the muscles, tendons and ligaments in the areas of the body associated with symptoms — especially the back, but also the shoulders, arms, legs and buttocks.

-- Repeat the exercise 3-5 times during a workout, and schedule it for every day or every other day
+- Repeat the exercise three to five times during a workout, and schedule it for every day or every other day.

-In addition to stretching for disc pain relief, a doctor might suggest several other methods of conservative treatment to manage the symptoms associated with a bulging or herniated disc.
+In addition to stretching for disc pain relief, a physician may suggest several other methods of conservative treatment to manage the symptoms associated with a bulging or herniated disc.
 These methods can include over-the-counter or prescription medication, other forms of exercise, behavior modification or rest.
-If chronic neck or back pain persists after weeks or months of conservative treatment, a doctor may suggest surgery as an option.
+If chronic neck or back pain persists after weeks or months of conservative treatment, a physician may suggest surgery as an option.